 Cycle counting template and workflow

-Cycle counting splits inventory checking into smaller recurring counts, so teams can keep stock accurate without one large shutdown.
+Cycle counting splits inventory checking into smaller recurring counts, so teams can verify selected locations, bins, and SKUs without one large shutdown.

 - A items weekly or monthly